spred: Solving $L_1$ Penalty with SGD

 The proposed method also offers a principled way of performing network compression in deep learning.
 We experiment with unstructured weight sparsity for deep neural networks.
-Our method can also be used for achieving structured compression, which we leave to future work.\footnote{For example, applying a vector of filter masks to the filters allows one to learn a sparse set of filters.} We simply apply \textit{spred} to all the weights of a ResNet in this section.
-Previous methods often rely on heuristics for pruning.
-For example, removing the weights with the smallest magnitudes from a normally trained network.
-However, the problem with such methods is that one does not know in principle the effect of removing such weights, even though they seem to work empirically.
+Our method can also achieve structured compression, which we leave to future work.\footnote{For example, applying a vector of filter masks to the filters allows one to learn a sparse set of filters in CNN.} We apply \textit{spred} to all the weights of a ResNet in this section.
+Previous methods often rely on heuristics for pruning, such as removing the weights with the smallest magnitudes from a trained network.
+However, the problem with such methods is that one does not know, in principle, the effect of removing such weights, even though they seem to work empirically.
 Our method is equivalent to $L_1$ and has its theoretical foundation in both traditional statistics and Bayesian learning with a Laplace prior.
 The meaning of removing a parameter with magnitude $c$ is clear: its removal from the model will cause the training loss to increase by roughly $\kappa c$.
-We also emphasize that the goal of this section is not to suggest that the proposed method is a competitive method for network pruning and compression because we are not proposing a new method after all: $L_1$ is known to lead to sparsity, and our method is just a method for optimizing $L_1$ constraints.
+We also emphasize that we are not proposing a new compression method: $L_1$ is known to lead to sparsity, and \textit{spred} is just a method for optimizing $L_1$ constraints.